ajwdewit/pcse/doc/quickstart.rst

        is implemented using :ref:`GridWeatherDataProvider <GridWeatherDataProvider>`.
     2. The file structure as defined by the `CABO Weather System`_ which is implemented using :ref:`CABOWeatherDataProvider <CABOWeatherDataProvider>`.
+    3. The file structure used by the `CABO Weather System`_ but implemented as an Excel sheet by :ref:`ExcelWeatherDataProvider <ExcelWeatherDataProvider>`
-    3. The global weather data provided by the agroclimatology from the `NASA Power database`_ at a resolution of 1x1 degree.
+    4. The global weather data provided by the agroclimatology from the `NASA Power database`_ at a resolution of 1x1 degree.
 PCSE provides the :ref:`NASAPowerWeatherDataProvider <NASAPowerWeatherDataProvider>` which retrieves the NASA Power data from the internet for a given latitude and